Challenge Course

 Start by submitting a Reservation Interest Form and we will get back to you with fee estimates, date availability, and more details for how to move forward with a reservation.
 Reservations must be requested no less than 25 business days in advance.

-Chartered busses may drop off and pick up directly at SCRC.
+Chartered buses may drop off and pick up directly at SCRC.
 You must coordinate bus details when you make your reservation.
-Busses may not wait at the facility entrance.
-During your program, busses must either depart campus and find space to wait off campus or may reserve and pay for one of the limited bus turnout spaces on campus in advance.
+Buses may not wait at the facility entrance.
+During your program, buses must either depart campus and find space to wait off campus or may reserve and pay for one of the limited bus turnout spaces on campus in advance.
 Ask about this when you coordinate your reservation.

 Could I see a list of the exact activities that my group will do?